heistp/irtt/README.md

 _Planned for v0.9.2..._

+- Refactor lconn, and make the srcSrcIP/ecn flag stuff independent.
 - Solidify TimeSource, Time and new Windows timer support:
   - Add --timesrc to client and server
   - Fall back to Go functions as necessary for older Windows versions